medusajs/medusa/docs/content/deployments/storefront/deploying-next-on-vercel.md

 After creating the repository, you’ll be redirected to the repository’s page.
 On that page, you should see a URL that you can copy to connect your repository to a local directory.

 Copy the link.
-Then, open your terminal in the directory that holds your Gatsby storefront codebase and run the following commands:
+Then, open your terminal in the directory that holds your Next.js storefront codebase and run the following commands:

 ```bash
 git init